This is a blog inspired by the book “Social Technologies in Business” by Isabel De Clercq.

 - Imagine an organization where people can say whatever they want, when they want and to whom they want.
 Freedom of speech put to the extreme.
 Would you want that?

-Put like this, too many leaders would say no to the first question, but they would say yes to the second question.
+Put it like this, too many leaders would say no to the first question, but they would say yes to the second question.
 Why is that?

 The 2nd question focuses on value-creation.
 It describes an organization that is full of engaged people who are able and willing to do more than the minimum.
 Everybody would benefit from that: the customers, management, the shareholders, the employees themselves.
 This would be a healthy, agile and customer-driven organization.

 The first question focuses on what is needed to reach that.
 If people are to behave like in scenario 2, we have to accept that the context is safe enough for them to express their ideas appropriately.
-This means that leaders of organisation would accept that not all leadership would originate from those who have been designated managerial roles.
+This means that leaders of organisations would accept that not all leadership would originate from those who have been designated managerial roles.
 It also means that there is room for dissent, debate, disagreement, conflict.
 And it means that people receive sufficient autonomy to act, experiment, decide.

 It’s often like this that we are interested to have something (question 2), but that we are reluctant to travel the road to reach it (question 1).
 And sometimes this is because leaders do not know how.